theflyingmachine/theflyingmachine/README.md

 <div>
  <p>
-I am a Software engineer who spends his time working with Python Django projects.
-I creates real-world and project-focused content.
-I am a DevOps pro, and love hosting scalable production applications.
+As a software engineer, I specialize in Python Django projects and have a deep passion for developing scalable application that replicates real-world situations.
+Additionally, I have a strong interest in DevOps and derive immense satisfaction from deploying scalable production applications.

+At the moment, I'm concentrating on Python Django projects while simultaneously learning new skills such as advanced Python, React Js, and algorithms.

 - 🔭 I’m currently working on Python Django
 - 🌱 I’m currently learning Algorithms, React Js, Advance Python